- 1 Depreciation of Foreign Rental Property

 Let’s Take a Basic Example:

 Matthew owns a foreign property worth $600,000. $400,000 is considered structure and $200,000 is considered land.

 Matthew can depreciate (foreign) property over either 30-years or 40-years (residential vs. non-residential).

 Therefore, Matthew can depreciate the property $10,000 per year.

 If Matthew had a rental property generating $14,000 per year, with $4000 in expenses and property tax.
 If he could also take the depreciation of $10,000 his net income would be zero which means there is no tax on the income $14,000 income he generated.

-While a U.S. residential property can be depreciated over 27.5 years, and commercial over 39 years, the general rule is that all foreign property is depreciated over 40 years.
+While a U.S. residential property can be depreciated over 27.5 years, and commercial over 39 years, the general rule is that all foreign residential property is depreciated over 30-years and non-residential is depreciated over 40-years.